vulden/MetaFast_example/README.md

 ## Example ##
 [2nd CAMI Toy Human Microbiome Project Dataset](https://data.cami-challenge.org/participate) has been chosen as a testing dataset.
 It consists of 49 samples of simulated metagenome data from five different body sites of the human host (10 gastrointestinal tract, 10 oral cavity, 10 airways, 10 skin, 9 urogenital tract).
-Follow instruction:
+Follow instructions:

 **Step 1:**